8/11 12:00 p.m. CDT - President's Club Conversation on US-Colombia Economic Relations Learn more and register to participate.

 "While a range of actions may trigger a decrease in confidence in US commitment to defend South Korea, one of the most immediate reported to be under consideration is a partial withdrawal of US troops," a new Council poll shows.
 "This move has the potential to shift South Korean attitudes away from seeing the alliance as mutually beneficial and towards views that the alliance benefits only the United States."

 This week, new data showed that more than 120,000 children under age five will die from malnutrition this year as a result of COVID-19's effect on the global economy.
 In a new essay, the Council’s Roger Thurow follows the triumphs and tragedies of mothers and their children battling malnutrition in a rare look at their journeys over nearly a decade.

 Former president of the World Bank Robert B. Zoellick is joined by former United States Secretary of the Treasury, Henry M. Paulson Jr. to discuss his new book on the ideas and individuals that shaped US diplomacy and foreign policy.

 Event: 12:00 pm

 Chicago, IL 60601

-Registration closes May 30.
+Registration closes August 19.

 The Council offers globally minded Chicagoans opportunities to go behind the headlines and learn about what is happening around the world without leaving Chicago.
 Membership contributions also support the important work the Council does to connect Chicago to the world.
 Join today.